SiteBuilder.com Review Highlights

 Then it’s straight down to business.
 You must pick a domain (for example, www.mybeautifulwebsite.com), choose your plan, and enter your payment details.
 Pay up front whether you choose a monthly, yearly or two year plan.
 Once you’ve confirmed your purchase, you can get building!

 The editor kicks off with a brief ‘guided tour’.
 Staring at a blank screen or an uncustomized template can be intimidating, so the tour helps to get you started.

 SiteBuilder has pre-filled templates for you to edit.
 This guides your design, gives you a layout to work with, and makes it easy to visualize how your site will look once it’s live.

 SiteBuilder’s drag-and-drop controls give you easy control over basic template tweaks.

-It’s not the ‘pure drag and drop’ of Wix – you can’t move anything anywhere – but you do get much more freedom to move things around than in Squarespace.
+It’s not the ‘pure drag-and-drop’ of Wix – you can’t move anything anywhere – but you do get a straightforward editor that doesn’t require any coding knowledge.

 All your uploaded snaps are stored in your SiteBuilder file manager, which means you won’t have to upload the same photo twice.

 And to save you the hassle of using separate software, SiteBuilder has a free, easy-to-use, built-in photo editor.

 SiteBuilder’s photo editor is powered by Photoshop’s creator Adobe, but it’s much simpler than Photoshop.